 - a few strands of saffron

-- 1 tablespoon butter or EVO oil
+- 1 tablespoon butter or extra virgin olive oil

-- 1 large onion, diced
+- 1 small onion, finely diced

-- 2 cups arborio, vialone nano or carnaroli rice
+- 2 cups Arborio, Vialone nano or Carnaroli rice

 - 1/2 cup dry white wine

-- 1/2 cup freshly grated Parmesan cheese
+- 1/2 cup freshly grated Parmigiano cheese

-Cook the pancetta in small nonstick skillet until translucent.
+Dry fry the pancetta in small nonstick skillet until translucent.
 Add the saffron strands to 2 tablespoon of broth and let it soak.
-Trim asparagus, toss with one tablespoon EVO oil and broil/grill until just tender.
-Add one garlic clove finely chopped and cover to infuse for at least 5 min.
-Chop the garlic infused asparagus in 2 cm /1 inch pieces, cover again and reserve.
+Trim asparagus, toss with one tablespoon extra virgin olive oil and broil/grill until just tender.
+When they are still hot, add one finely chopped garlic clove and cover to infuse for at least 10 min.

-Add rice and stir 1 minute.
+Add rice and stir for 1 minute.
 Add wine and cook until absorbed, stirring often, about 2 minutes.
-Add 1/2 cup broth and simmer until liquid is absorbed, stirring often, about 4 minutes.
+Add 1/2 cup broth and simmer until the liquid is absorbed, stirring often, about 4 minutes.
 After this initial stage you can continue to cook , adding more broth by ladlefuls and allowing liquid to be absorbed before adding more, stirring only after you have added the liquid.